stevexu01/banking-case-study-initial/README.md

 * Framework - Springboot
 * Cassandra DB - for microservice CRUD
 * Java Executor Service and Stream APIs for Accounts aggregation
-* Use Resilience4j framework to implement Circuit Breaker
+* Use Hystrix framework to implement Circuit Breaker
 * GitHub for code repository
 * Using AWS Code build, Code Deploy and Code Pipelines create CICD pipeline
 * Push the artifacts to AWS ECR